dhmmasson/testDrivenDevelopment/Assignements-»-Ex1.md

 - propagate the change with a pull from the other local repositories ( member2 and 3 )
     - On each github desktop pull changes

+## Close the issue

+Go back to your `project management` project page on github, close the issue and move it to Done.

 You now know :

 - [ ] How to create a group repository